Prostitution in Sweden: Twentieth century

 and the Vagrancy law (1885), dealing with disease and unemployment respectively, since money earned through prostitution was considered illegal.
 These were now gender-neutral in language, but, as elsewhere, not in practice, and the new vagrancy provisions were condemned as even more coercive by women.
 This was the Scandinavian Sonderweg (Special Way).

-Six official commissions considered the issues between 1923–1964.
+Six official commissions considered the issues between 1923 and 1964.
 In practice, women charged under the vagrancy provisions were apprehended for prostitution in what was still coercive care as social control.

 The three commissions of the 1920s (1923, 1926, 1929) depicted prostitution as a dangerous predisposition requiring correction, as opposed to mere detention, a moral analogue to the danger of spreading disease.
 The 1929 report presaged contemporary legislative developments by referring to public education and the role of demand.
 Women were divided, some calling for abolition of the law pointing out it was gendered in practice, and others supporting the then-popular social hygiene concept of sterilisation of the unfit.
 These discussions raised the idea that men who sought out sex workers were a danger to all women.
 Health professionals shifted from arguing about contagion to arguing morality.

 This pathologised theory became the dominant discourse from the 1930s onwards for dealing with uncontrolled sexuality in a period which was characterised by social medicalisation.
 This was also an era associated with an attempt to eradicate venereal disease by mandatory tracing, treatment and consent to behavioural change (Lex Veneris).

 This formed part of a package of legislation that defined citizenship in terms of desired normative behaviour, including ‘honest labour’, a social welfare state based on the priority of the State over individual freedoms to promote the goals of folkhygien (public hygiene).
 Citizenship became a hierarchical attribute depending on adherence to these norms.